-The proposed development will potentially not impact on the trees on site.
-Due to the ever increasing urban aspect of Romiley usually an arboriculture impact assessment and method statements for construction would have been required to show the lack of impact or level of impact on the protected trees on site however the detailed submitted for construction has removed these concerns, however compensatory planting scheme should be considered to lessen the impact on the biodiversity of the site and enhancing the local environment with increased level of tree cover for the site.
+The proposed development will potentially impact on the trees on site.
+Due to the ever increasing urban aspect of Romiley usually an arboriculture impact assessment and method statements for construction shows the level of impact or level of impact on the protected trees on site however the detailed submitted for construction has removed these concerns, however compensatory planting scheme should be considered to lessen the impact on the biodiversity of the site and enhancing the local environment with increased level of tree cover for the site with at least one new tree to be planted on the frontage to replace the removed tree as well as further enhancements throughout the site.